Konini School: Facilities

 A new library was completed in May 2007 and the principal told the community in a newsletter that it was "great and opened each lunch hour with a large number of children...the window seat now just needs some nice new cushions."
 The library was officially opened on 2 August 2007.
-The ceremony involved a full powhiri for guests, including Mayor Bob Harvey who talked about his time at the school and presented four books for the library.
+The ceremony involved a full pōwhiri for guests, including Mayor Bob Harvey who talked about his time at the school and presented four books for the library.
 The school councillors led the guests to the new library supported by the school kapa haka group and the ribbon was cut and a plaque unveiled by Sasha Santosh who was Principal for the Day.
-Lynne Pillay, a local Member of Parliament, said she was "convinced that the new library will be a wonderful tool to ensure the children of Konini School get the best education and support possible."
+Lynne Pillay, a local Member of Parliament, said she was "convinced that the new library will be a wonderful tool to ensure the children of Konini School get the best education and support possible".